A DISTINCT VIEWPOINT

 January 21: St Thomas marriage (III)-Jacques Couillard dit Desprite

-February 16: Monsignor de Saint Vallier, Bishop of Quebec urges the confessors to keep the parishioners away from popular dances, which are gatherings of iniquity.
+February 16: Monsignor of Saint Vallier, Bishop of Quebec urges the confessors to keep the parishioners away from popular dances, which are gatherings of iniquity.

 (I)-Jean Durant (1640-1671) and Catherine Annennontak (Huronne) b-1649; married